 Karen often paints en plein air in an effort to capture the essence of the landscape in Northern California, where she lives.
 It is truly a passion!
 She also enjoys traveling which is a constant source of inspiration for new paintings.

-Her work is in galleries in California as well as private collections across the U.S. and Italy.
+Her work is in private collections across the U.S. and Italy.
 In addition, she has received numerous awards in various juried events, plein air competitions and exhibitions.